|

 The auth.login.defaultCallbackHandler security property can be set in the Java security properties file located in the file named %lt;JAVA_HOME%gt;/lib/security/java.security, where %lt;JAVA_HOME%gt; refers to the directory where the SDK was installed.

-passes the Subject
+LoginContext passes the Subject

 object to configured LoginModules so they may perform additional

-authentication and update the Subject
+authentication and update the Subject with new

 Principals and Credentials.

-- the name used as the index into the
+name - the name used as the index into the

-- the Subject
+Configuration. subject - the Subject to authenticate.

-- if the specified name
+LoginException - if the specified name

 does not appear in the Configuration

-and there is no Configuration
+and there is no Configuration entry

 for "other", if the specified subject

-, or if the
+is null, or if the

 auth.login.defaultCallbackHandler